Administrative Law

 3. Administrative Court (For Demolition, Permit Cancellation, etc.)

-Pay Attention to Objection Periods
+Pay Close Attention to Objection Deadlines

-Municipal acts can have different objection periods:
+Municipal acts have different objection periods:

-- 60 days at administrative court lawsuits,
+- 60 days for Administrative Court lawsuits,

 Strategy Against Demolition Decisions